Progressive Reports Personal Auto Policies in Force Up 19.7% in May Compared to 2024 - CollisionWeek

 The Progressive Corporation (NYSE: PGR) reported its total personal auto insurance policies in force were 25,430,000 in May 2025, an increase of 4,177,900 or 19.7% from 21,252,100 in May 2024.
 The May total personal auto policies in force set a new record for the company.

 The growth in Progressive’s policies in force year-over-year continues at a high level.
 The latest increase, however, is below the 21.9% increase in March and 20.9% increase in April versus the same month the previous year.
-The comparison versus the previous year had been above 21% from November
+The comparison versus the previous year had been above 21% from November 2024 through

 Subscribers need to be logged in to see rest of this article.
 Please Login to access.
 If you're not a subscriber, click here for information on our satisfaction guaranteed subscription options.